Your Workflow is the Eval – Voratiq

 If you rank or route agents based mainly on test evals, you can end up using agents that look strong on paper, but produce worse outcomes in your workflow.

-Public benchmarks are still useful.
+Public benchmarks still have a place.
 They are fast, reproducible, and good for directional comparisons.

 If you want signal that is closer to real engineering decisions, measure outcomes inside the workflow itself:

 That is slower and harder to collect.
-Review is expensive, and it can take meaningful infrastructure and analysis work to capture those signals reliably.
+Review is expensive, and it takes real infrastructure work to capture those signals reliably.

-But the payoff is higher-fidelity information about which workflows, models, and domains clear your team's quality bar.
+But the benefit is better information about which workflows, models, and domains clear your team's quality bar.
 That gives you a better basis for future decisions.